-A source water assessment was conducted for the domestic well of the Lakewood Memorial Park water system in May of 2002.
+A source water assessment was conducted for the "Nursery" well of the Duarte Nursery, Inc. water system in May of 2002.
+The source is considered most vulnerable to the following activities associated with contaminants detected in the water supply: fertilizer/pesticide/herbicide application.
 The source is considered most vulnerable to the following activities not associated with any detected contaminants: septic systems - low density.
-Recent water quality analyses indicate that this source is in compliance with State Standards.
-There have been no contaminants detected in the water supply, however the source is still considered vulnerable to activities located near the drinking water source.
-For more information regarding the assessment summary, contact: Jean Silva at Lakewood Memorial Park.
+The source is still considered vulnerable to activities located near the drinking water source.
+For more information regarding the assessment summary, contact: Quality Service, Inc. at: (209) 838-7842.